For First‑Year Students

 Below you will find some links to resources and other information that we think you'll find helpful when deciding on the steps you take to begin your journey in FASS.

-All course delivery in the Faculty of Arts and Social Sciences will be online for the 2020 Fall term.
-Please be sure to watch your Dal emails over the summer for messages and updates from your instructors.
-In the meantime, if you have specific or additional questions about online course delivery or about how it may affect your studies, please contact the appropriate department or program or academic advisor directly.
+All course delivery in the Faculty of Arts and Social Sciences is currently being delivered online.
+If students have specific or additional questions about online course delivery or about how it may affect your studies, please contact the appropriate department or program or academic advisor directly.

 If you have any questions that you need help finding the answers to, please feel free to contact Genevieve MacIntyre, Manager of Student Recruitment, Communications and Marketing for the Faculty of Arts and Social Sciences at firstname.lastname@example.org and she will help connect you to the best person that can answer your question.